DaniArnaout/DaniArnaout.github.io/menu/collection-view/loader.md

 * [XIB](/menu/collection-view/xib)
 * [Authentication](/menu/collection-view/authentication)

-As for customizability, we dedicated a [whole section](/menu/collection-view/custom-cases) for it.
+As for customizability, Abstract Layer has [dedicated section](/menu/collection-view/custom-cases) for it.